Galileo Galilei: Controversy over heliocentrism

-At the time of Galileo's conflict with the Church, the majority of educated people subscribed to the Aristotelian geocentric view that the Earth is the center of the Universe and the orbit of all heavenly bodies, or Tycho Brahe's new system blending geocentrism with heliocentrism.
+At the time of Galileo's conflict with the Church, the majority of educated people subscribed to the Aristotelian geocentric view that the Earth is the centre of the Universe and the orbits of all heavenly bodies, or Tycho Brahe's new system blending geocentrism with heliocentrism.
 Opposition to heliocentrism and Galileo's writings on it combined religious and scientific objections.
 Religious opposition to heliocentrism arose from biblical passages implying the fixed nature of the Earth.
 Scientific opposition came from Brahe, who argued that if heliocentrism were true, an annual stellar parallax should be observed, though none was at the time.
 Aristarchus and Copernicus had correctly postulated that parallax was negligible because the stars were so distant.
-However, Tycho countered that since stars appear to have measurable angular size, if the stars were that distant and their apparent size is due to their physical size, they would be far larger than the Sun.
-In fact, it is not possible to observe the physical size of distant stars without modern telescopes.
+However, Brahe countered that since stars appear to have measurable angular size, if the stars were that distant, they would have to be far larger than the Sun or even the orbit of the Earth.
+It would not be until much later that astronomers realized the apparent magnitudes of stars were caused by an optical phenomenon called the airy disk, and were functions of their brightness rather than true physical size (see the history of magnitude).

 Galileo defended heliocentrism based on his astronomical observations of 1609.
+In 1611, the same year Galileo's telescopic discoveries were acknowledged by Jesuit members of the Collegio Romano, a commission of cardinals began investigating Galileo, inquiring if he had been involved in the trial of Cesare Cremonini, who had taught alongside Galileo at the University of Padua and had been charged for heresy.
+These inquiries marked the first time Galileo's name was mentioned by the Roman Inquisition.

 In December 1613, the Grand Duchess Christina of Florence confronted one of Galileo's friends and followers, Benedetto Castelli, with biblical objections to the motion of the Earth.
-Prompted by this incident, Galileo wrote a letter to Castelli in which he argued that heliocentrism was actually not contrary to biblical texts, and that the Bible was an authority on faith and morals, not science.
-This letter was not published, but circulated widely.
+Prompted by this incident, Galileo wrote a letter to Castelli in which he argued that heliocentrism was actually not contrary to biblical texts and that the Bible was an authority on faith and morals, not science.
+This letter was not published but circulated widely.
 Two years later, Galileo wrote a letter to Christina that expanded his arguments previously made in eight pages to forty pages.